-Hutton John Estate, situated near to the small hamlet of Hutton between Penrith and Keswick, lies neatly within a valley, tucked amongst the trees and fells.
+Hutton John Estate, a historical estate in the Lake District, is situated near to the small hamlet of Hutton between Penrith and Keswick, and lies neatly within a valley, tucked amongst the trees and fells.

 The main house on the Estate has never been sold on the open market and since the first pele tower was built in the 14th century, it has been passed down through the generations to various families.

 Read on to discover the Hutton John Estate history,

 The Hutton or de Hoton family were the original owners of the Estate and William de Hoton built the pele tower some time in the 14th century to protect against the Border Reivers.
 The name is ancient and you will notice as you travel around the North there are many Hutton settlements: Hutton Roof, Hutton End, Hutton Henry, but none as beautiful as Hutton John, if you ask us.
 This branch of the Hutton family died out in the 18th century.

 There was a Tudor addition to the pele tower built by Cuthbert Hutton in 1540.
 He also planted eight glorious yew trees which we still have today.
 They are giants now and stand guard on the upper terrace of the house grounds, looking over towards Dacre Beck.

 The house belonged to the Huttons until 1570 when it passed (partly) through marriage to the Hudleston family.
 Today, the Hudlestons still have links to the Estate.